puricamaykol/angularResume/README.md

  - Allow the readers to switch between English and Spanish
  - ~~Add Bar representing level of expertise to skills component~~
  - Add animations to section cards when they load
+ - Add type checking at run time in order to check the interface of the object literal passed to resume component